Don’t see your question here? Contact us; we will be happy to help!

 Why should I install AFCIs in my home?

-Problems in home wiring, like arcing and sparking, are associated with more than 5,000 home fires in Canada each year; which are responsible for over 250 injuries and deaths, and over $180,000,000 in damages.
+Problems in home wiring, like arcing and sparking, are associated with more than 5,000 home fires in Canada each year.
+These house fires are responsible for more than 250 injuries and deaths, and more than $180,000,000 in damages.
 An AFCI can be a homeowner’s first line of defense against these tragedies.
 Presently the code only requires them in circuits serving bedrooms, but that doesn’t mean other circuits can’t benefit from their protection.

 What can I do to improve the safety of my home for my children?